Responding to the COVID-19 pandemic in Gauteng

 As with the spread of the virus, this is a rapidly evolving project and we will be posting updates here as and when they are available.

-This seminar series brings together social researchers from a range of disciplines to explore different approaches to collecting social data during the COVID pandemic.
-It provides an opportunity for researchers to share learnings and innovations with a diverse audience, discuss challenges with colleagues with different backgrounds, and contribute to the collective strengthening of social research during this unique and challenging time.
-The seminar series is a collaboration between the Gauteng City-Region Observatory, Social Surveys Africa and Human Sciences Research Council.
+The Gauteng City-Region Observatory, in collaboration with Social Surveys Africa and the Human Sciences Research Council, hosted a seven-part online seminar series on adapting social data collection practices in response to the COVID-19 pandemic.
+The series started in July 2020, and ran through to October 2020.
+This seminar series brought together social researchers from a range of disciplines to explore different approaches to collecting social data during the COVID pandemic.
+It provided an opportunity for researchers to share learnings and innovations with a diverse audience, discuss challenges with colleagues with different backgrounds, and contributed to the collective strengthening of social research during this unique and challenging time.

 GCRO's COVID-19 outputs to date